brandk07/Trading-Aces/README.md

   - Confirm Pygame is installed
   - Run from the project root (`Trading-Aces-2`)

-## Largely Written without the use of AI (Other than a few sections where I tried Vibe Coding Unsuccessfully)
+## Largely Written without the use of AI
+- (Other than a few sections late in development where I tried Vibe Coding Unsuccessfully)